desifisker/virtual_teach_vtr_wrapper/README.md

 ```

 ## Download virtual_teach_vtr_wrapper
-This package contains the vtr_virtual_teach C++ package for VTR3 and the custom scripts required to create virtual teach maps.
+This package contains the vtr_virtualteach C++ package for VTR3 and the custom scripts required to create virtual teach maps.
 Download it to your local filesystem in ${VTRROOT} as well.

 ```Bash
 cd ${VTRROOT}